Bletchley Park: House and pre-war history

+World War II

+Preparation for War

+Sinclair bought the mansion and 58 acre of land for use by SIS.
 A key advantage seen by Sinclair and his colleagues (inspecting the site under the cover of "Captain Ridley's shooting party") was Bletchley's geographical centrality.
 It was almost immediately adjacent to Bletchley railway station, where the "Varsity Line" between Oxford and Cambridge – whose universities were expected to supply many of the code-breakers – met the main West Coast railway line connecting London, Birmingham, Manchester, Liverpool, Glasgow and Edinburgh.
 Watling Street, the main road linking London to the north-west (subsequently the A5) was close by, and high-volume communication links were available at the telegraph and telephone repeater station in nearby Fenny Stratford.
+Sinclair bought the park using £6,000 (£ today) of his own money as the Government said they did not have the budget to do so.